 \section{Introduction}

-\ac{VMB} is an effect predicted by \ac{QED}: Vacuum in the presence of a magnetic field will exhibit slightly different indices of refraction for light polarized parallel or perpendicular to the magnetic field \cite{euler1935streuung,heisenberg1936folgerungen}.
-While a host of experiments have attempted to observe \ac{VMB} over the last 40 years, a measurement confirming its existence has proved elusive.\footnote{Although measurements of neutron stars may suggest evidence for the existence of \ac{VMB} at gamma ray frequencies \cite{10.1093/mnras/stw2798}} This is mainly due to the interaction strength being so small as the standard \ac{QED} prediction gives a change in the differential index of refraction as a function of the magnetic field strength of
+\ac{VMB} describes how, in the presence of a magnetic field, vacuum will exhibit an increase in its index of refraction that depends on the polarization of light relative to the direction of the magnetic field.
+Following Dirac's theory of the positron \cite{Dirac}, \ac{VMB} was predicted by the Euler-Heisenberg Lagrangian via virtual electron-positron pairs \cite{euler1935streuung,heisenberg1936folgerungen}, outlined in the theory of \ac{QED}.
+Although a host of experiments have attempted to observe \ac{VMB} over the last 40 years, a direct measurement confirming its existence has proven elusive.
+This is mainly due to the interaction strength being so small, with standard \ac{QED} predicting changes in the index of refraction for polarization axes parallel ($\Delta n_{\parallel}$) and perpendicular ($\Delta n_{\perp}$) to the magnetic field direction of